العربية 中文 русский Français

 At UOWD, all classes are taught in English and in order to enrol in a bachelor’s degree you will need to submit one of the following certificate of English language proficiency:

-English Language Testing Bachelor Degree
+English Proficiency Test Bachelor Degree

 Advance Entry